 - CLIENT understands that COMPANY uses sensitive equipment that is not designed to be used in adverse weather conditions, including, but not limited to, rain, snow, hail, and extreme heat.
 In the event of adverse weather conditions, COMPANY may, at its own discretion, limit or even outright terminate its duties under this Agreement.
 If COMPANY chooses to terminate this Agreement due to adverse weather conditions, COMPANY shall refund CLIENT any fees paid by CLIENT, less any amounts necessary to cover expenses and work already performed by COMPANY prior to termination of this Agreement.

 Once the final videos are delivered, CLIENT will have up to one hour of complimentary editing changes.
 Thereafter, any changes requested by CLIENT to the finished video will be billed at $100/hour, plus any applicable fees associated with music changes.
 COMPANY will present CLIENT with estimated times to complete the changes and not do any billable revision work without written approval from CLIENT.
 Reshoots will be subject to COMPANY’s availability.
 Changes cannot be made to the final videos once 30-days have passed from the date the videos are delivered to CLIENT.

 If any provision of this Agreement is declared unenforceable or invalid by a court of law, the remainder will continue to be valid and enforceable.

-- Remaining balance of $1,200 will be due 1 week before the wedding (may be split up in installments).
+- Remaining balance of $1,500 will be due 1 week before the wedding (may be split up in installments).

 - Please make check(s) payable to Frager Productions or Venmo App (@Frager).